Victor Camargo

 Machine Learning Starts Before the Model

-In real systems, the hardest part of machine learning is often not the algorithm.
-It is the work of making data coherent, reliable, and usable enough for modeling to matter.
+In production ML systems, the hardest part is often not the algorithm.
+It is making data, labels, and evaluation trustworthy enough for the model to matter.

 February 12, 2026 Scientific Reasoning